alwaysbegrowing/blog/content/posts/2023/08-17-analytics-dev-perspective.md

 ---
-title: The Stalker Inside Us All • dAppling Analytics Development
+title: Analytics = Good; No Analytics = Bad • dAppling Analytics Development
-description: The development process for dAppling's analytics.
+description: An overview of the dappling-analytics package from a dev perspective.
-date: 2023-08-17
+date: 2023-08-18
 tags:
   - analytics
   - development